HermanMartinus/justsketchme-frontend/_posts/2019-10-06-figure-drawing-reference.md

 ---
-title: "Figure drawing reference"
+title: Figure drawing reference
 date: 2019-10-06
-permalink: /figure-drawing-reference/
+permalink: "/figure-drawing-reference/"
+description: Learn how to draw figures from reference poses.
+author: Herman Martinus
+image: "/uploads/gumroad-image.png"

 ---
 JustSketchMe is the perfect figure drawing reference tool.
 Set up your figure however you want.
 ![Water](/images/screenshots/water.jpg)
 It is a free online interactive character reference tool for artists.